Reimagining Service Delivery

 Nihilent engaged with the organization and provided the following framework:

-- Initiatives were scored based on ‘7 Perspective Framework’ that it its ambit factored parameters such as: Strategic Alignment, Payback period, Net Present Value, Inherent Risk, Technical Architecture, Business change and Supplier credentials.
+- Initiatives were scored based on ‘7 Perspective Framework’ that in its ambit factored parameters such as Strategic Alignment, Payback period, Net Present Value, Inherent Risk, Technical Architecture, Business change, and Supplier credentials.

 - Made recommendations based on composite scores for each initiative.